 See if access if OK for you....

 Levels of disability and ability vary greatly from person to person and everyone's situation is different.
-Visitors do manage it, but If you are unsure, the best thing we can suggest is to come and see for yourself.
+If you are still unsure, the best thing we can suggest is to come visit and see for yourself.

 You can make your own assessment with regards to access from the viewing terrace just inside the park, and you need to be certain that you are comfortable managing the slopes in and out of the gardens.
 If you find it is not possible for you then anyone in your party, deciding to leave, can request an appropriate refund within 10 minutes of admission.

 Please help us to help you!
 If you have any further questions or concerns, please drop us an email or speak with our admissions staff when you arrive.
 Bear in mind that everyone's situation is different and we can only offer the best advice if we are made aware of your situation.

 REDUCED ADMISSION PRICES 2020